 Today, I continue to work at NLPT and am currently serving as Director of Training.
-My main responsibilities include overseeing the program design philosophy, developing overall business strategy, content creation and managing the coaching staff.
+My main responsibilities include overseeing the program design philosophy, sales, operations, content creation and managing the coaching staff.

 University of Toronto Toronto, ON, Canada, 2007-2009